vi/wsmirror/README.md

 Specify socket address like `127.0.0.1:1234` or `[::]:8080` as a sole command line argument.
 Other options, such as maximum number of simultaneous clients, are configurable only in source code constants.

+# Metrics

+If you build the crate with `metrics` feature (not default) and set `PROMETHEUS_EXPORT_ADDR` environment variable to e.g. `127.0.0.1:1235` then Prometheus metrics would be exported on ` http://127.0.0.1:1235/metrics`.